gillioz/MorpionSolitaireBlog/_posts/2022-01-28-Part_4_Counting.md

 ![png](/images/Descartes_error.png 'The error rates, decreasing as the training advances.')

 The darker line is the exact error rate (how often $n' \neq n$), and the lighter lines the error rate with a tolerance of $\pm 1$ (how often $\left| n' - n \right| > 1$) and $\pm 2$ (lightest line).
 As you can see, all errors are nicely decreasing as the training advances.
 After 100 epochs the network already predicts the right number with $\pm 2$ tolerance with 0.1% error.
 300 epochs are needed to reach the same accuracy with $\pm 1$ tolerance.
-Finally, after 500 epochs the network makes an exact prediction more than 98% of the time, and when it fails it is always with at most by one move.
+Finally, after 500 epochs the network makes an exact prediction more than 98% of the time, and when it fails it is always by at most one move.

 It looks like the training could be pushed even further, but I decided to stop here.
 This is already quite a remarkable result!